-When you are on a gluten free diet, naturally you will miss a lot of the popular desserts, baked goods and most of all buns or baos in Chinese.
+When you are on a gluten free diet, naturally you will miss out on many popular desserts and baked goods.
+But most of all buns or baos in Chinese.
 Dim sum baos is no doubt one of my favourites that I miss so dearly.
-While the combination of pandan (screwpine) leaves and coconut is a match made in heaven, using this pairing of flavours and making them into a bun, the result is simple and irresistibly tasting buns.
+Besides, we use the combination of pandan (screwpine) leaves and coconut that really complements each other.
+Likewise, using this pairing of flavours and making them into a bun, the result is simple and irresistibly tasting buns.
 The inspiration for my gluten free recipe is from the famous Malaysian pandan coconut crepes (Kuih Dadar).
-This steamed buns recipe is a fusion of Malaysian pandan coconut flavour and Chinese steamed buns.
-I am using a combination of my own mix of naturally gluten free flour including rice flour, potato starch, tapioca flour, corn (maize) starch for my buns dough with added sunflower kennels and linseeds.
-Combined with the intensely aromatic flavour of pandan juice for the buns and stuffed with shredded coconut fillings sweetened with coconut sugar.
-This recipe is also vegan, dairy free, nut free, egg free, soy free, refined sugar free, no artificial colours and allergy friendly.

-Pandan (Pandanus amaryllifolius), also called screwpine, is a kind of plant cultivated in the hot and humid regions of Asia.
-Pandan leaves have a fragrant aroma with a distinctive and sweet tasting nutty flavour.
-Pandan leaves are narrow long, bright green in colour and pointed at the top end.
-They are used to enrich both sweet and savoury desserts, drinks, baked goods and savoury dishes.
-Pandan is often referred to as “Asian vanilla” or “vanilla of the east”.
-They are used for culinary purposes as well as for medicinal purposes.
-Pandan leaves can also be interwoven into a basket for cooking rice.
-Pandan leaves inherently complement rice, glutinous rice, coconut, lemongrass, brown sugar, herbs and spices.
-Some popular Southeast Asian dishes the use pandan leaves for fragrance are rice dishes like Nasi Lemak, pandan chicken, kaya jam (coconut jam) and desserts like pandan cakes and buns.
+Pandan (Pandanus amaryllifolius), also called screwpine.
+Besides, farmers cultivate this typeof plant mainly in the hot and humid regions of Asia.
+Likewise, pandan leaves have a fragrant aroma with a distinctive and sweet tasting nutty flavour.
+In addition, pandan leaves are narrow long, bright green in colour and pointed at the top end.
+Besides, they use pandan to enrich both sweet and savoury desserts, drinks, baked goods and savoury dishes.
+Moreover, many often refer pandan as “Asian vanilla” or “vanilla of the east”.
+Moreover, they use pandan for culinary purposes as well as for medicinal purposes.

 Pandan leaves contain vital nutrients and essential oils like tannins, glycosides, alkaloids, polyphenolic acids, saponin and pigment.
-These polyphenolic substances have anti-bacteria, anti-fungal, anti-viral and anti-inflammatory properties.
-In conventional medicine, pandan leaves are used to relief pain, treat arthritis, lower fever, reduce headache and as a remedy for stomach cramps.
-Other health benefits include: remedies for smallpox and wounds; mild laxative for children; help lower high blood pressure; promote healthy appetite and treat muscle pain.
+Furthermore, these polyphenolic substances have anti-bacteria, anti-fungal, anti-viral and anti-inflammatory properties.
+Moreover, in traditional medicine, they use pandan leaves to relief pain, treat arthritis, lower fever and reduce headache.
+And also as a remedy for stomach cramps.
+Other health benefits include: remedies for smallpox and wounds; mild laxative for children.
+As well as helping to lower high blood pressure and promote healthy appetite and treat muscle pain.

 For the dough: